guardomayas/Lab_Notes/Protocols/Ephys_Data.md

 4.

 ## Non Curator mode - prelim Analysis
-Is looking for datasets
+Analysis is done at the **dataset** level

 Choose analysis:
 - Select Database and not command line
 - Replace all
+- Run the Query again before running the analysis.
+- Look for Saved results
 - Lookup plotter code